Travelling to Lake Como

 Como San Giovanni

-Como San Giovanni to the Canton of Ticino - Switzerland
+Como San Giovanni to Bellinzona

 Below is the train route from Como San Giovanni in Como to Bellinzona in Switzerland: